 So, if I transform my address into email@example.com, I’ll still get the e-mail.
-Go ahead, try to send me a mail on the above address and see if I reply
+Go ahead, try to send me a mail at the above address and see if I reply 😉

 Why is this useful to me?
 Well, you know how, surfing the web, you sign up to dozens of things every day?
-And you know how some lists go corrupt and start sending you spam?
-Well, when I start receiving corrupt mail on firstname.lastname@example.org, I know exactly which list went corrupt and where to unsubscribe from.
+And you know how some lists sell your email and you end up with loads of spam?
+Well, when I started receiving spam mail at firstname.lastname@example.org, I know exactly which list went corrupt and where to unsubscribe from.

 If you’re anything like me, you like to check your mails every five seconds, especially when you’re occupied with account management and sales.
-Now, this is of course a waste of time mostly.
-What if there was an easy way to get notifications on your desktop whenever something new happens in your mail client?
+Now, this is mostly a waste of time.
+What if there was an easier way to get notifications on your desktop whenever something new happens in your mail client?

 Click the Gear icon and then Settings > General.
 Scroll down to Desktop Notifications and enable them for chats and or email.
 Depending on the OS and Browser you use, you’ll need to give extra permissions.
 These can be activated by clicking the link provided in the Desktop Notifications section.

 A nifty Google Labs feature is the Auto Advance plugin.
 I’m using it constantly.
-Basically, what it does is when you delete or archive a message, it will automatically direct you to the next newer or older message.
+When you delete or archive a message, it will automatically direct you to the next newer or older message.